xNaCly/panzer/docs/prompt.md

 ## Placeholders

-gpnzr supports prompt customization via placeholders in the `PROMPT` environment variable.
+Panzer supports prompt customization via placeholders in the `PROMPT` environment variable.

 A placeholder is a character prefixed with a backslash, such as `\u` for the